Local impedance on a rough surface of a chiral $p$-wave superconductor: Theory

 Note also that as frequency grows, the anomalous intra-Andreev-band transitions are turned off at $\omega > 2\delta$, since the energy jump corresponding to the transitions becomes larger than the width of the Andreev band.

-Comparing the cases of (relatively) low and high temperatures, Figs.~\ref{Sigma}(a) and~\ref{Sigma}(b), we observe that the frequency scale at higher temperatures is shrunk due the decrease of the characteristic energies $\delta$ and $\Delta_0$ as functions of temperature.
+Comparing the cases of (relatively) low and high temperatures, Figs.~\ref{Sigma}(a) and~\ref{Sigma}(b), we observe that the frequency scale at higher temperatures shrinks due to the decrease of the characteristic energies $\delta$ and $\Delta_0$ as functions of temperature.

-The subgap Andreev states qualitatively modify the $\sigma_1(\omega)$ behavior, leading to a low-frequency maximum at all temperatures.
+We conclude that the subgap Andreev states qualitatively modify the $\sigma_1(\omega)$ behavior, leading to a low-frequency maximum at all temperatures.
 This contrasts the conventional behavior in the gapped case, where $\sigma_1(\omega)$ is exponentially suppressed at low temperatures, $T\ll \Delta_0$.